Ares-Developers/Ares-docs/new/buildings/spybehavior.rst

   behavior (i.e. re-shrouding the enemy's map down to just the terrain that they can presently see).
 :tagdef:`[BuildingType]SpyEffect.RevealRadar=boolean`
-  **NEW EFFECT** Whether or not spying this enemy radar will reveal to you, the infiltrator, all of the terrain that they, the enemy, have thus far explored.
+  **NEW EFFECT** Whether or not spying this enemy radar will reveal all further unit movements to the infiltrating player.
+Enemy units will then scout the map like own units until the infiltrated building is destroyed, sold, or captured.
   The building must also have :tag:`Radar=yes` set.
 :tagdef:`[BuildingType]SpyEffect.KeepRadar=boolean`
-  **NEW EFFECT** If enabled, a player infiltrating this building will still have access to the owning player's radar even if the building is destroyed, sold or captured.
+  **NEW EFFECT** If enabled, a player infiltrating this building will still have access to the owning player's radar even if the building is destroyed, sold, or captured.
 Otherwise the spy effect is removed.
 Requires :tag:`SpyEffect.RevealRadar=yes` and a :tag:`Radar=yes` building.